scottvr/retree/README.md

 # eert - inverse tree utility

 This tool essentially inverts what /usr/bin/tree -F does.
-It creates a real directory structure on your filesystem based on an ascii-lin/box art tree.
+It creates a real directory structure on your filesystem based on an ascii line-art tree.

 ### There is a Python tool that takes stdin and does the needful. for example
 ```bash